Jewish Travel in China

 Jewish Sites to Visit: the former Main Synagogue, now a hotel; the New Synagogue, now home to the Jewish historical and cultural museum; and the Jewish cemetery.

-- Prof. Avrum Ehrlich, of Shangdong University, also offers tours of Jewish China.
+- Prof. Avrum Ehrlich, formerly of Shangdong University, offers tours of Jewish China.
 Email: firstname.lastname@example.org or email@example.com. http://www.avrumehrlich.net/jewishtours.htm

 - Rabbi Marvin Tokayer has offered tours of Jewish China and other Asian sites as well for many years.
 Email: firstname.lastname@example.org